Here’s a 5-point checklist to ensure your savings account is the one for you.

 The AMP Saver Account offers:

-- A competitive ongoing standard rate for all customers
+- Ongoing standard and bonus rates for all customers

 - Protection under the Government Guarantee for combined deposits up to $250,000 per customer